jdmansour/docker-sshd/README.md

 Optionally mount a custom sshd config at `/etc/ssh/`.

+**Note**: This is a fork of https://github.com/panubo/docker-sshd meant to be used with Windows hosts.
+The reason is that with a Windows host, the permissions of `.ssh/authorized_keys` will be wrong, since you can't change the permissions of mounted files.
+This fork just copies all files from `/root/.ssh-staging` to `/root/.ssh`, so they can have the correct permissions.

 ## Environment Options

 - `SSH_USERS` list of user accounts and uids/gids to create. eg `SSH_USERS=www:48:48,admin:1000:1000`